Member Exhibit Opportunities

 The Fluno Center

 The Fluno Center is located on the University of Wisconsin-Madison campus at 601 University Avenue and operated by the UW-Extension Conference Centers.
 The lobby is set aside to showcase the creativity and talent of photographic artists in the Madison area and throughout southern Wisconsin.
 Two-month long exhibit slots.
-If you are interested in exhibiting at the Lowell Center, or want more information, email Wayne Brabender, email@example.com, Volunteer Exhibit Space Coordinator, or call 608-577-3300.
+If you are interested in exhibiting at the Lowell Center, click here.
+If you want more information, email Wayne Brabender, firstname.lastname@example.org, Volunteer Exhibit Space Coordinator, or call 608-577-3300.

 Fluno Center Exhibits Schedule